I started writing on Medium in both English and Japanese in March 2019.

 On Patreon, I imagine that most users speak English and not many can understand Japanese.
 So, if you write as a creator in Japanese only, it will be difficult to find a patron.
 It is a shame because there must be many great Japanese creators who don’t speak English, and also potential patrons who are Japanese culture lovers willing to support them, I think.

 So, what is the most powerful social media in Japan, now?
 I have been blogging for more than 4 years, also have been using several social apps.
-I have a feeling that Twitter and Line, which is developed in Japan, are currently the ones which most Japanese people use.
+I have a feeling that Twitter and Line, which is developed in Japan, are currently the ones that most Japanese people use.

-It is interesting, when you think about the fact that Americans use Twitter less and less.
+It is interesting when you think about the fact that Americans use Twitter less and less.
 It is all about people’s choice and preference, not because it is limited by the government like China.

 It takes time to get spread something new in Japan, particularly in the technology industry.
 When I was in Hong Kong (before 2014), Facebook was so strong that almost everybody around me had their accounts.
 Still, when I went back to Japan, it seemed that nobody used it, or even nobody knew what Facebook was.

-A day after I posted this, LINE just announced that they launched a new service “LINE Score,” which provides an user-scoring function (Credit scoring and loyalty program system is already getting popular in China).
+A day after I posted this, LINE just announced that they launched a new service “LINE Score,” which provides a user-scoring function (Credit scoring and loyalty program system is already getting popular in China).

-If you are high scored, you will get benefits, for example, you may use car-sharing service for a better price, you can book hotels prior to the others, or even you can borrow some money with a lower interest.
+If you are high scored, you will get benefits, for example, you may use a car-sharing service for a better price, you can book hotels prior to the others, or even you can borrow some money with a lower interest.
 They are also going to start “LINE Pocket Money” this summer, which is a kind of consumer loan.